lifesawesome/GitHubCopilot_Customized/README.md

 1. **GUIDED HANDS-ON: Create Custom Instructions and a Custom Prompt File** This activity will be performed together as a group.
+   - Use GitHub Copilot Ask Mode to ask Copilot about the API of the project or any other question about your repo.
+Use the `@workspace` command to give GitHub Copilot Context.
+      - Sample Prompt: `@workspace Please give me details about the API of this project.`
+      - Sample Prompt: `Are there any core features missing in my project?`
    - Use GitHub Copilot Internal Prompting to update the custom instructions for the OctoCAT Supply project.
-     - Hint: Use the "Generate Instructions" prompt to update the custom instructions for the OctoCAT Supply project.
+      - Use the `Gear` icon in the GitHub Copilot Chat window to select the `Generate Instructions` internal prompt.
+         - Create a generic (project wide) GitHub Copilot Instructions file.
+            - Hint: This file should be in the base directory of the `.github` folder and have the name `copilot-instructions.md`.
+         - Create an API specific GitHub Copilot Instructions file using the same process as before.
+            - Hint: This file should be in the `.github/instructions` direcotry and have a name that resembles `API.instructions.md`
+   - Ask GitHub Copilot questions about your project and discover the use of the `Custom Instructions` files that have been created.
+      - How does your response compare to before?
+   - Review Existing GitHub Copilot Prompt files to learn about how they can help speed up your workflow.
+Execute one if you'd like.
    - Use GitHub Copilot Internal Prompting to create a custom prompt file for the OctoCAT Supply project to update all existing documentation for the project.
          - Hint: Use the "Prompt Files" prompt to create a custom prompt file for the OctoCAT Supply project.
       - Execute the custom prompt file to update all existing documentation for the project.
          - Hint: Use the slash command to execute the prompt all existing documentation for the project.
 Specify the README.md file and the docs/architecture.md file if you only want that updated.

+2. **GUIDED HANDS-ON: Create a Chat Mode**
+   This activity will be performed together as a group.
+   - Have Copilot Create a Custom Chat Mode using **Agent Mode**
+      - Use the `Gear` icon in the GitHub Copilot Chat window to select the `Modes` internal prompt.
+         Hint: Sample Chat Mode:
+            ```
+            Sample Code
+            ```

+### NEW BRANCH NEEDED FOR THOSE THAT WANT A FRESH START -- WILL FINALIZE ONCE THE CONCEPT IS APPROVED ###
 2. **Requirements Specifications and Agentic Implementation**
-   - Use a custom prompt to define features and an implementation plan
+   - Use previously developed `custom chat mode` to define features and create an implementation plan
       - Use the "Plan" prompt combined with the MonaFigurine.png file (found in ./docs/design) to create an implementation plan for a new product offering on the website.
    - Generate UI components from design mockups (using Copilot Vision) and Generated Implementation Plan.
       - Reference the Implementation Plan created in the previous step to build out the new product offering on the website.